15th - 29th April 2018

 Iran, for so long off the birding radar for political reasons is now accessible and welcoming visitors.
 Finely positioned on the edge of the Middle-east and Central and South Asia, a variety of habitats mean that over 300 species breed in the country, with a vast number migrating through from Africa to the Palearctic.

-Though the number of new species for the well-travelled are few, there are a number of real megas, including the enigimatic, endemic Pleske’s Ground Jay and near-endemic Caspian Tit and such restricted-range species as Sistan (Afghan) Scrub Sparrow (only found here and Afghanistan!), Sind Woodpecker, Basra Reed Warbler, Afghan and Iraq Babblers, Caspian Snowcock, Black-headed Penduline Tit, Plain Leaf Warbler, Hypocolius, Caspian Snowcock, and a variety of wheatears including Hume’s.
+Though the number of new species for the well-travelled are few, there are a number of real megas, including the enigimatic, endemic Pleske’s Ground Jay and near-endemic Caspian Tit and such restricted-range species as Sistan (Afghan) Scrub Sparrow (only found here and Afghanistan!), Sind Woodpecker, Basra Reed Warbler, Afghan and Iraq Babblers, Caspian Snowcock, Black-headed Penduline-tit, Plain Leaf Warbler, Hypocolius, Caspian Snowcock, and a variety of wheatears including Hume’s, Persian and Finsch's.

 Arrivals into Tehran International Airport.
 Night in Tehran.